 As you can probably guess, VPNs are secure.
-The connection process for VPNs is based on diﬀerent technology, which means the connection you make to the VPN, and that the VPN makes to the internet, is inherently encrypted.
+The connection process for VPNs is based on diﬀerent technology, which means the connection you make to the VPN, and that the VPN makes it to the internet, is inherently encrypted.

 This is due to the singular, impenetrable tunnel, created when you open the VPN connection.
 Thus, all your data is safe.

-One caveat: the VPN itself can read your data, because it has to decrypt it in the middle to send it back to you.
+One caveat: the VPN itself can read your data because it has to decrypt it in the middle to send it back to you.
 This makes it essential to find a VPN service that doesn’t keep logs — if you don’t, you might find yourself in the midst of a lawsuit.

 Using Private Proxies and a VPN Simultaneously

 With some clarity on these diﬀerences the purpose of using both a VPN and multiple private proxies at the same time is hopefully becoming clear.

 Basically, you can perform diﬀerent actions with each service, and therefore a person who downloads a lot of questionable material, utilizes scrapers heavily, and dabbles in the deep world of internet usage will need both.

 Doing this can have its complexities, but overall is simpler than you might think.

 Turning Everything On and Off

 There is no rule that says once you have paid for a VPN or private proxy that you have to use it.
 Both services have on and oﬀ switches (literally, in the case of most VPNs).